Bergen was once the capital of Norway.

 7. Escape – with your friends!

-No, we are not talking about escape from Bergen… there are still plenty of things to do on our list, but about a Escape room.
+No, we are not talking about escape from Bergen… there are still plenty of things to do on our list, but what about an Escape room?!

 That’s right: Bergen has not just one, but two escape rooms.